Please ensure Javascript is enabled for purposes of website accessibility Faculty | Biology | University of West Florida

 We are examining the induction of defense-related proteins induced in the cells and apoplast of leaves of Dioscorea bulbifera (air potato) that are mechanically wounded or challenged with bacterial or fungal pathogens.
 Preliminary studies indicate that salicylate may be an activator of the defense response in D. bulbifera and so we are also characterizing the defense response initiated by salicylate in the absence of bacterial or fungal elicitors.
 Biologically Active Metabolites in Plants.

 We are continually collecting bulbils (a reproductive structure) from various populations of Dioscorea alata and D. bulbifera growing in northwest Florida and are propagating them in the greenhouse to screen for compounds that have herbicidal, antibacterial, or antifungal activity.
-Various tissues (leaves, stems, roots, bulbils) are extracted and the extracts separated by high-perfomance liquid chromatography (HPLC) to isolate terpenoid, steroidal, and flavanoid compounds that are tested in radish seed germination and Escherichia coli bioassays to screen for biologically active metabolites.
+Various tissues (leaves, stems, roots, bulbils) are extracted and the extracts separated by high-performance liquid chromatography (HPLC) to isolate terpenoid, steroidal, and flavanoid compounds that are tested in radish seed germination and Escherichia coli bioassays to screen for biologically active metabolites.
 We plan to expand this program to screen other plants native to the Florida Panhandle.

 Classes Taught